 THE SNOWY RIVERThe weir was great for swimming and although refreshingly cold, we couldn’t keep the kids or the dogs out of the water.

 The poplars had just started to turn and their golden leaves rustled on the grass.
-The river had been quite high in the previous month and was still flowing well, much to their enjoyment.
+The river had been quite high during the previous month and was still flowing well, much to their enjoyment.

-Whilst in bad weather the Barry Way can be very treacherous, in good weather it’s an easy drive through spectacular country.
+Whilst in bad weather the Barry Way can be very treacherous, in good weather it’s an easy drive through very spectacular country.

 The Barry Way is steeped in history.
 Whilst the “road” only opened in the 1950’s, the tracks along the Snowy were major links for the Aborigines and then the pioneering settlers with their cattle and sheep.

-It’s the main route from the Monaro to the Gippsland and provided an ‘all weather’ link between old townships and localities that were previously isolated by distance.
-It is rather isolated and there is NO Maccas or fuel, so go prepared.
+The Barry Way is the main route from the Monaro to the Gippsland and provided an ‘all weather’ link between old townships and localities that were previously isolated by distance.There is NO Maccas or fuel, so go prepared.

 The camping area located at Suggan Buggan River is great, right beside the river and off the road aways.